MohamedMunthasir/19CS301-Module-6/README.md

 ob2 = A(3)
 print(ob1<ob2)
 ```
-###OUTPUT:
+### OUTPUT:
 ![image](https://github.com/user-attachments/assets/dae03d17-1004-424e-a179-ef62fd2681bd)

+### RESULT:
-### RESULT: Thus, the program has been successfully executed.
+Thus, the program has been successfully executed.

 ## EX: 6.3 ABSTRACT CLASS METHOD

+### AIM:
-### AIM: To Create the abstract method calculate_area which is of the abstract class 'Shape'
+To Create the abstract method calculate_area which is of the abstract class 'Shape'

 ### ALGORITHM:
-Step1:Get input from the user
+**Step 1:** Get input from the user

-Step2:put class function to define the function using self
+**Step 2:** put class function to define the function using self

-Step3:By using the function to find the area of the rectangle and circle Step4:Execute the program.
+**Step 3:** By using the function to find the area of the rectangle and circle Step4:Execute the program.

 ### PROGRAM:
 ```python